 Alumni - Please update your contact information here.
 We would like to stay in better touch!

 Camp Pinnacle is back and stronger than ever!
 Summer 2012 exceeded all expectations.
-We were very excited to meet dozens of alumni who came by for a visit this summer.
-Rarely a weekend goes by where we don't meet someone who has stopped by to relive wonderful childhood memories.
+Enrollment has more than doubled for summer 2013!
+There have been more improvements in the camp faciliy for this summer than any year since the 1930's!
+We were very excited to meet dozens of alumni who came by for a visit last summer.
+Rarely a spring weekend goes by where we don't meet someone who has stopped by to visit and relive wonderful childhood memories.
 We love hearing your stories and getting glimpses of CP's storied past.
-It's clear that the learning that has taken place at Camp Pinnacle over the past 85 years stays with you.
+It's clear that the learning that has taken place at Camp Pinnacle over the past 85 years stays with you long beyond the summer.
 We are of course excited to show you the many improvements we have made to both the facility and program.
 Camp still has the same, rustic feel, we are busy making it better!

 This magical place continues to make a lifelong impression.
 We will argue that for kids raised in the digital age, the camp experience is more important than ever before.
-The skills you learned at camp: Communciation, collaboration, leadership, respnsibility, problem solving. taking reasonable risks are better taught at camp than anywhere else.
-Hopefully the friends you made here are still folks you keep in touch with and role models who have helped inspire your path.
+The skills you learned at camp: communciation, collaboration, leadership, respnsibility, problem solving, resilience, initiative, and taking reasonable risks are better taught at camp than anywhere else.
+Hopefully the friends you made during your Pinnacle days are still folks you keep in touch with and role models who have helped inspire your path.

 What Can I Do To Help Camp Pinnacle?

 - Complete our Alumni Update Form by Clicking Here.